 The Continuation of Sculpture (by other means)

-On Sundays, I visit a local jazz club, rapidly sketching the musicians, my hands running ahead of conscious thought, hoping to capture the rhythm, the vibe; and not to overthink
+With a background in sculpture, but hampered by arthritis, I draw jazz musicians in performance, rapidly sketching the musicians, my hands running ahead of conscious thought, hoping to capture the rhythm, the vibe; and not to overthink

 I don't look at these hasty sketches until a day or so later.
 Then, if I like one, I work it up, digitally

-There's something about jazz: the spontaneity, the syncopated rhythms; and the beauty of the instruments
+There's something about jazz: the spontaneity; the syncopated rhythms; and the beauty of the instruments

 It's an interplay.
 On the one hand a sensory experience; and, on the other, my own 'signature', my own personal way of putting lines onto paper